top of page

 Love it or Loath it : Excel

-I took to the stage at Her Data Manchester's first session of 2025.
-The theme of evening was Love it or Laoth It, visualising data in Excel, Tableau and Power BI.
-I was there to wax lyrical about Excel..
+I took to the stage at Her+ Data Manchester's first session of 2025.
+On the eve of valentine's day the theme of evening was Love it or Loath It, visualising data in Excel, Tableau and Power BI.
+I was there to wax lyrical about Excel.

 I'm going to tell you about my relationship with data.
 It hasn't always been a bed of roses, and I've got some horror stories.